 The FOV is pretty good ranging from 121 feet to 63 feet at 1000 yards.
 Eye relief is also ample measuring at least 20 millimeters.

-The close focus is less than 14 feet, but again, you probably don’t care about that.
+The close focus is less than 14 feet (which is excellent), but again, you probably don’t care too much about that.

 Celestron Ultima 100mm

 Celestron says the Ultima 100 is much better than its own 80 millimeter model for low light conditions.
 You should expect that with a larger objective lens.